coreynlyon/wanderlust/journals/tracey_chung.md

 # Tracey's Journal

+### 1/26/23
+- Worked on deployment
+- Updated gitlab yml
+- Fixed re-routes on app

 ### 1/25/23
 - Updated nav to show login/logout depending on user status
 - Users can now see trips they've been invited to and trips they created on front end